-The BBC quotes Senator Elizabeth Warren, a Democrat who has built a reputation for challenging Wall Street, as saying, “If big financial institutions know they can get cheap cash from the Fed in a crisis, they have less incentive to manage their risks carefully.”
+The BBC quotes Senator Elizabeth Warren, a Democrat who has built a reputation for both her sophistication in economic and monetary matters and for challenging Wall Street, as saying, “If big financial institutions know they can get cheap cash from the Fed in a crisis, they have less incentive to manage their risks carefully.”

 So, who owns the Federal Reserve banks?
 According to the stlouisfed.org website, the Federal Reserve Banks are not a part of the federal government, but they exist because of an act of Congress.
 Their purpose is to serve the public.
 So is the Fed private or public?
 The answer, according to the St. Louis Fed, is both: